 There was also no statistically significant association established between household extent of diversification and the marital status of the household head.
-This finding differs with similar findings in farmbased livelihoods that have established a significant positive association between marital status and extent of diversification (Olale et al.,2010).
+This finding differs with similar findings in farm based livelihoods that have established a significant positive association between marital status and extent of diversification (Olale et al.,2010).

-3.2.5 Social assets, memberships and extent of diversification impact on whether households diversified their livelihoods to earn more income."
-Separately but related to this, was the positive association reported between the level of diversification and membership to social organisation.
+3.2.5 Social assets, memberships and extent of diversification

+The study established a positive association between diversification and assets especially the social assets and financial assets all which were established as significantly affecting livelihood diversification.
+The findings mirror closely those of Mariotti et al., (2014) who found that "assets owned have a positive impact on whether households diversified their livelihoods to earn more income. " Separately but related to this, was the positive association reported between the level of diversification and membership to social organization.
 It has been noted that social networks seem to enable household members to extend their participation to new activities (Stefan and Manfred, 2005) and that "these networks are beneficial in obtaining knowledge that can be used to further livelihoods" (Mphande, 2016).